Trustroots/trustroots/CONTRIBUTING.md

 * [We believe](https://www.trustroots.org/#!/about) in beauty, simplicity and transparency.
 * We emphasize community.

-## Real life interaction

-We highly value real life interaction.
-Both within the network as well as among technical contributors.
-If possible, try to meet up with other Trustroots contributors in real life.
-You can connect your Trustroots profile to your GitHub account to facilitate such connections.

 ## Not a discussion forum

 GitHub issues are not a discussion forum.
 This is a forum for technical discussion about how to implement features, questions of a technical nature, reporting bugs, and so on.